 Sources are listed at the bottom of this page.

 - It is estimated that over 3 million Americans have glaucoma but only half of those know they have it.
 (1)

 - In the U.S., more than 120,000 are blind from glaucoma, accounting for 9% to 12% of all cases of blindness.
 (2)

 - Glaucoma is the second leading cause of blindness in the world, according to the World Health Organization.

-- Glaucoma is the leading cause of blindness among African Americans.
-(2)
+- After cataracts, glaucoma is the leading cause of blindness among African Americans.
+(1)

-- Glaucoma is 6 to 8 times more common in African Americans than Caucasians.
+- Blindness from glaucoma is 6 to 8 times more common in African Americans than Caucasians.
 (3)

-- African Americans ages 45-65 are 14 to 17 times more likely to go blind from glaucoma than Caucasians with glaucoma in the same age group.
+- African Americans are 15 times more likely to be visually impaired from glaucoma than Caucasians.
+(4)

 - Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.

-- Estimates put the total number of suspected cases of glaucoma at around 70 million worldwide.
-(5)
+- Estimates put the total number of suspected cases of glaucoma at over 60 million worldwide.
+(6)

 Public Awareness and Attitudes

 A survey done for Glaucoma Research Foundation found that: